 On April 4, 2011 the Company entered into a convertible demand promissory note with Net Capital pursuant to which Net Capital purchased an aggregate principal amount of \$31,375 of convertible demand promissory notes for an aggregate purchase price of \$25,000 (the "April 2011 Net Capital Note").
 The April 2011 Net Capital Note is convertible into shares of common stock of the Company, at a price equal to \$0.05 per share.
+As of September, 2012, April 2011 Net Capital Note had been converted into shares of the Company's common stock.

-Simultaneously with the issuance of the Net Capital Note, the Company issued Net Capital a Series A Warrant (the "April 2011 Net Capital Series A Warrants") to purchase 313,750 shares of common stock of the Company at a per share exercise price of \$0.0625, and a Series B Warrant (the "April 2011 Net Capital Series B Warrants" and, together with the April 2011 Net Capital Series A Warrants, the "April 2011 Net Capital Warrants") to purchase 313,750 shares of common stock of the Company at a per share exercise price of \$0.0625.
-The April 2011 Net Capital Warrants") to purchase 313,750 shares of common stock of the Company at a per share exercise price of \$0.075.
-The April 2011 Net Capital Warrants are exerciseable for up to seven years from the date of issue.
+Simultaneously with the issuance of the Net Capital Note, the Company issued Net Capital a Series A Warrant (the "April 2011 Net Capital Series A Warrants") to purchase 313,750 shares of common stock of the Company at a per share exercise price of \$0.0625, and a Series B Warrant (the "April 2011 Net Capital Series B Warrants" and, together with the April 2011 Net Capital Series A Warrants, the "April 2011 Net Capital Warrants") to purchase 313,750 shares of common stock of the Company at a per share exercise price of \$0.075.
+The April 2011 Net Capital Warrants are exercisable for up to seven years from the date of issue.
 The April 2011 Net Capital Warrants may be exercised on a cashless basis if the shares of common stock underlying the April 2011 Net Capital Warrants are not then registered pursuant to an effective registration statement.
 In the event the April 2011 Net Capital Warrants are exercised on a cashless basis, we will not receive any proceeds.

 On October 26, 2011 the Company entered into a convertible demand promissory note with Theorem pursuant to which Theorem purchased an aggregate principal amount of \$200,000 of convertible demand promissory notes for an aggregate purchase price of \$157,217 (the "October 2011 Theorem Note").
 The October 2011 Theorem Note is convertible into shares of common stock of the Company, at a price equal to \$0.05 per share.
+As of September, 2012, the October 2011 Theorem Capital Note had been converted into shares of the Company's common stock.